Goodwood House wedding photography

 The location for Paula and Przemyslaw's wedding.
 A Mexican/Polish wedding in one of England's grandest houses.
 On a cloudy, but very sultry summer's day, in Sussex.

 Guests came from around the world, for the humanist ceremony in the house.
 The legal bit may have happened some time ago, but this was The Wedding Day.

 A day that begins down the driveway from the house, at The Goodwood Hotel, on the estate.
-Here, Paula, was getting ready with her bridesmaids.
-Meanwhile a minibus was shuttling guests up to Goodwood House.
-With a butler in attendance, it was a full Monty of a British wedding – even a Spitfire arced across the sky above the drinks reception, after the ceremony.
+Here, Paula was getting ready with her bridesmaids.
+Meanwhile, a minibus was shuttling guests up to Goodwood House.
+With a butler in attendance, it was a full Monty of a British wedding - even a Spitfire arced across the sky above the drinks reception, after the ceremony.

-Paula’s mother and father walked her up the aisle, which was a bit tight – slight hiccup, as the dress got trodden on.
+Paula's mother and father walked her up the aisle, which was a bit tight - slight hiccup, as the dress got trodden on.
 Then the very individual humanist ceremony, led by Zena.
-Readings by friends, including one that barely got started, such was the emotion in the moment for Paula’s friend.
+Readings by friends, including one that barely got started, such was the emotion at the moment for Paula's friend.

-Drinks followed outside the front of the house, with some guests partaking of guided tours of the building.
-Goodwood is famous nowadays for the Festival of Speed and the horse racing.
+Drinks followed outside the front of the house, with some guests partaking in guided tours of the building.
+Goodwood is famous nowadays for the Festival of Speed and horse racing.
 But you see many references to The Duke of Wellington and the battle of Waterloo inside.
-It was from the Duchess of Richmond’s ball in Brussels, that many officers left to go and fight Napoleon, at Waterloo.
+It was from the Duchess of Richmond's ball in Brussels, that many officers left to go and fight Napoleon, at Waterloo.

 Here are a few images from Paula and Przemyslaw's wedding at Goodwood House...

 Share this story